abandonedmonk/Mental-Health-Chatbot/README.md

-# Project Name: PeacefulPal - Mental Heath Chatbot
+# Project Name: PeacefulPal - Mental Health Chatbot

 ## Tagline: Your Companion on the Journey to Peace